'I Almost Died 3 Times': 25-Year-Old COVID Survivor, Jason Barbosa, Sends Warning After Severe Recovery Complications

-CHICAGO (CBS)– At just 25 years old, Jason Barbosa of Carol Stream knows what it’s like to live and to very nearly die.
+CHICAGO (CBS)– At just 25 years old, Jason Barbosa knows what it’s like to live and to very nearly die.

-He survived COVID-19 and his journey is far from over.READ MORE: Congressman's New Bill Would Ban COVID Vaccine Passports
+He survived COVID-19 and his journey is far from over.READ MORE: Arrested Georgia Lawmaker Park Cannon Faces Felony Charges, Speaks Publicly

 With a new surge in COVID cases, Jason has a message.
 He says COVID is still a deadly threat and we all must take it seriously.